 What kind of resin apron is best?

-I prefer a PVC apron.
+Wear a PVC apron.
 Should resin get on the apron, you can wipe it off or peel it off once it cures.

-4. Wear safety goggles.
+4. Have on safety goggles.

 I’m guessing you’re not bathing in this stuff.
 Although the way some other companies talk about their products, they would have you believe you could. (more on that in a minute)